“Why can’t I lose weight, Steve?”

 Do that consistently, and you start to pull from those fat stores.

-And we end up the holy grail:
+And we find ourselves at the holy grail:

 Sustainable, non-miserable weight loss.